Communicable Diseases (Procedure 1.1200)

 - Acquired Immune Deficiency Syndrome (AIDS): the condition reached when the immune system is non-functional from the Human Immunodeficiency Virus.
 While there is no cure, treatments are available through a health care provider.

-- The College representative receiving the report will comply with confidentiality provisions of HIPAA and the ADA.
-The representative will confirm with the individual that the College’s receipt of such a report means that the individual cannot participate in any College activities on any College campus or property used by the College, effective immediately.
+- The College representative receiving the report will comply with all applicable confidentiality provisions of HIPAA, FERPA, the ADA, and other applicable laws or regulations.
+The representative will confirm with the individual that the College’s receipt of such a report means that the diagnosed or exposed individual with a condition that poses a high risk may not be allowed to participate in any College activities or be present on any College campus or property used by the College, effective immediately, pending documentation of negative test results.
+The College’s decision to allow or not allow participation or presence shall be based on assessment of the risk to the health and safety of others posed by the communicable disease, using information available from knowledgeable medical sources, including applicable public health agencies.
 The representative will request information from the individual regarding their high-risk condition as follows:

 - Confirmation of the diagnosis from a health care professional acceptable to the College.